Toronto Arts Foundation Resiliency Fund

 Q: How do I get an application?

-Q: How long is the application?
+Q: How long was the application?

-A: The application will ask:
+A: The application asked:

-2. Your total Annual Revenues
+2. Total Annual Revenues

 Q: Is that all?